syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Formatting.md

 documentation: UG
 ---

-# Formatting with ASP.NET Core Spreadsheet
+# Formatting in ASP.NET Core Spreadsheet

 Spreadsheet supports many formatting options to make your data easier to view and understand.
 Use `allow-cell-formatting` property to enable / disable formatting option in Spreadsheet.
 The different types of formatting supported in Spreadsheet are,